OldGuyIT/avanan-dashboard/README.md

 ## Contact

-For questions or support, open an issue or contact [your email/contact info].
+For questions or support, open an issue and I will get to it as soon as I can.